 How to Remit

 The most common method is by obtaining a Sales / Use Tax License.
 This establishes an account with the Village and provides the taxpayer with reporting forms.
-Taxes can be paid online.
+Taxes can be paid online via the online tax payment portal.

 Use tax protects local businesses from losing sales to competitors located in an area with a lower sales tax rate.
 It is also an important revenue source for Greenwood Village.
 Use tax is not unique to the City of Greenwood Village.
 The majority of cities or states with a sales tax have a corresponding use tax.